Pakeezah: Analysis

 Pakeezah addresses the profession of tawaifs and prostitution and belongs to the Muslim social genre, a Bollywood film category exploring Muslim culture in the usual settings of Lucknow, Lahore, and Delhi that became popular in the 1930s.
 Films of the genre generally follow the romantic stories of members of a nawab family.
-In Pakeezah's narrative, Nargis and Sahibjaan present as Lucknow-based tawaifs, in the mold of hookers with a heart of gold, who fall in love with Shahbuddin and Salim, members of nawab families, respectively.
+In Pakeezahs narrative, Nargis and Sahibjaan present as Lucknow-based tawaifs, in the mold of hooker with a heart of gold, who fall in love with Shahbuddin and Salim, members of nawab families, respectively.
 Other aspects of Muslim culture, such as dance and costumes, are vital to the plot.
 According to the academic Sumitra S. Chakravarthy, Pakeezah is a film in which "high drama and spectacle combine with a fine evocation of the niceties" of Muslim culture and Urdu, the language used by most Indian Muslims.

 The film's central character is Sahibjaan, and Shahbuddin and Salim appear only in secondary roles, which is uncommon for this type of story.
 Pakeezah follows society's rejection of prostitution and tawaifs; at the film's beginning, Shahbuddin arrives at his home with Nargis, whom he is preparing to marry.
 His father rejects Nargis, shouting, "She's not my daughter-in-law.
 She's your sin."
 The film also aims to capture Islamic traditions; in the ending, Sahibjaan is revealed by Shahbuddin to be the daughter of Nargis, whom his family rejected.
 Salim is also part of the family, being the son of Shahbuddin's brother.
 Sahibjaan and Salim subsequently marry, which her father requests before his death; this is not exceptional for a Muslim marriage—marriage between cousins is legal under Islamic law.